 - Traumatic brain injury

-Being in any kind of serious accident is a terrifying, confusing experience.
-It’s natural that those involved will have a hard time clearing their mind and focusing on what needs to be done.
-But if you can keep the following in mind, you’ll have a much better chance of protecting yourself.
+Being in any serious accident is a terrifying, confusing experience.
+Naturally, those involved will have difficulty clearing their mind and focusing on what needs to be done.
+But if you keep the following in mind, you’ll have a better chance of protecting yourself.
 You’ll also have a better chance of obtaining the compensation you deserve.

 1. Get to a safer location

-If you can still drive the motorcycle, move it from the scene of the accident to a safer spot.
+If you can still drive the motorcycle, move it from the accident scene to a safer spot.
 This could be the shoulder of the highway, a median, or an area far away from the road.
-But if you can’t move the bike at all, get to the safest area you can while you wait for the ambulance.
+But if you can’t move the bike, get to the safest area while waiting for the ambulance.

 2. Keep your safety gear on

-Your first instinct may be to remove your jacket, helmet, and the rest of your protective gear, but doing this could actually make your injury worse.
+Your first instinct may be to remove your jacket, helmet, and protective gear, but doing this could worsen your injury.
 Your gear will help reduce the movement of an injured body part.
 It will also provide some protection if you fall because you’re unsteady.

 3. Call 911 and ask for police and an ambulance